This article covers 8 points on what training your employees need to comply with NIS2:

 What NIS2 requires on training (Article 20)

-In practice, training must be:
+In practice, an effective and defensible training programme should be:

 - Recurring: not a one-off awareness session.